sanjeevsk02/Drone-Detection-System/README.md

 streamlit run app.py
 ```

-Upload an image or video — the app will draw bounding boxes and show a **DRONE DETECTED** alert if a drone is found.
+Upload an image or video and the app will draw bounding boxes and show a **DRONE DETECTED** alert if a drone is found.

 ## Model